Commentary: Guidance for Outsourcing Professionals

 A typical customer will not call back a call center.
 Not only does this keep costs high, but it decreases customer loyalty and increases turnover.

 Talk about contrasts.
 Go visit Montevideo, Uruguay – the serene coastal city which has a very healthy software/ IT sector.
-Notice something very important: The country’s policy makers and IT sector leadership get… Read More »
+Notice something very important: The country’s policy makers and IT sector leadership get it.
+They fully understand and have digested… Read More »

 Obviously one of the most important reasons today’s executive chooses to consider BPO is for the potential cost savings offered to the organization during the long term.
-However, cost is just one consideration,… Read More »
+However, cost is just one consideration, and in many cases, lower cost per… Read More »

 The outbound side of the call center world is not discussed as often as the inbound side.
 Outbound calls are misunderstood and under-appreciated in the industry.
-However, prior to outsourcing becoming the global… Read More »
+However, prior to outsourcing becoming the global business it is today, call centers were… Read More »

 The second annual investment summit held last week in Managua by ProNicaragua (the Nicaraguan government investment agency) went some way toward increasing Nicaragua’s visibility as a viable nearshore outsourcing location in the Americas.